masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/pickling.rst

 Pickling --- Serialisation of running tasklets
 **********************************************

-One of the most impressive features of Stackless, is the ability to pickle tasklets.
+One of the most impressive features of |SLP|, is the ability to pickle tasklets.
 This allows you to take a tasklet mid-execution, serialise it to a chunk of data and then unserialise that data at a later point, creating a new tasklet from it that resumes where the last left off.